-In 2020, European economies and financial markets will be particularly sensitive to a number of factors, including, for example addition, tensions around international trade (protectionist measures, such as customs duties, the "trade war" between the United States and China and tensions between the United States and Europein addition to the restrictions adopted in response to the COVID-19 pandemic), geopolitical tensions (particularly in the Middle East and, more generally, between the United States and Iran), political risks directly affecting Europe (including the consequences of the implementation of Brexit-and the rise of populism), a persisting climate of sluggish), a recessionary economic growthenvironment, the volatility in commodity prices (itself affected by the above-mentioned factors) and, as discussed below, the evolution of monetary policy or the impact of health risks related to a pandemic such as the coronavirus are factors that may impact the economy and financial markets in the coming months or years.
+In addition, tensions around international trade (protectionist measures, such as customs duties, in addition to the restrictions adopted in response to the COVID-19 pandemic), geopolitical tensions, political risks directly affecting Europe (including the consequences of the implementation of Brexit), a recessionary economic environment, the volatility in commodity prices (itself affected by the above-mentioned factors) and, as discussed below, the evolution of monetary policy are factors that may impact the economy and financial markets in the coming months or years.

-More generally, increasedthe volatility of financial markets could adversely affect BNPP's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments.
-For reference, Global Markets accounted for 1215.4% of BNPP's revenues in 20192020.
+More generally, the volatility of financial markets could adversely affect BNPP's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments.
+For reference, Global Markets accounted for 15.4% of BNPP's revenues in 2020.
 Severe market disruptions and extreme market volatility have occurred often in recent years and may occur again in the future, which could result in significant losses for BNPP.
 Such losses may extend to a broad range of trading and hedging products, including swaps, forward and future contracts, options and structured products.
 The volatility of financial markets makes it difficult to predict trends and implement effective trading strategies.